MohamedAshrafz/XML_Editor/README.md

 3. transforms the tree recursively into JSON string

 ## Compression/Decompression
-compression using Huffman-Coding
+Compression using Huffman-Coding.
-this type of compression is done using heap (min priority queue) and tree data structure, by using variable character sizes we can compress the input file efficiently.
+This type of compression is done using heap (min priority queue) and tree data structure.
+By using variable character sizes we can compress the input file efficiently.